 This type of approach works best when you have no more than two applications to integrate.
-If you feel comfortable enough in your integration team’s stability, then this should work for you.
+If you are confident in your team’s technical knowledge, this could work for you.
 However, we always recommend that you agree on the code and have robust discussions regarding how the integration will function.

 Reasons not to use custom code or a plugin when integrating your ERP but an iPaaS solution are:

 - When you want to re-use the data from your ERP to connect to other software, custom code would not be the way to go.

 - Custom code integrations often take more time to build than using middleware iPaaS tooling.